Photo Credit: Bruce Newhouse.

 - Small patches can be hand pulled, with the best results in April to early May.
 Be careful to remove the roots and throw all plant parts away in a tied plastic bag in the trash.

 False brome is similar in appearance to a native brome, Columbia brome (Bromus vulgaris).
 Columbia brome is an important species in riparian areas as its fibrous roots hold streambank soil and decrease erosion.
-It is very difficult to classify false brome and Columbia brome, it’s best to consult a weed identification professional when trying to distinguish these species.
+It is very difficult to distinguish false brome and Columbia brome, it’s best to consult a weed identification professional when trying to distinguish these species.
 The best way to tell these species apart is examining their leaves – Columbia brome does not have tiny hairs along the edge of its leaves.

 Noxious Weed Listing: